xyst/writings/why-is-racket-integer-sum-faster-than-haskell/readme.md

 Time to read the Racket source code.
 (Didn't expect my first Racket program to bring me here...)

-Using `apt-get source` to fetch the source code of Racket...
+Using `apt-get source` to fetch the source...
 In "src/racket/src" there is (their own copy of) GMP code in C language, and "jitarith.c" which does JIT compiling for integer arithmetics.

 Like the documentation says, "jitarith.c" checks the integer size and sets some flags whether to use machine-sized integers.

 Meanwhile "gmp.c" defines the "mpn_add_n" function that adds arbitrary-precision integers.
 Its real name, after "gmp.h" macro expansion, is likely "scheme_gmpn_add_n".
 There is also an inline function "mpn_add" which calls "mpn_add_n".

-Still need more digging to understand how the two work together, but for now, we have enough information to test our JIT hypothesis.
-Just find out whether "scheme_gmpn_add_n" is called.
+Still need more digging to understand how the two pieces work together, but for now, we have enough information to test our JIT hypothesis.
+Just check whether "scheme_gmpn_add_n" is called.

 ## The GNU debugger

 The GNU debugger (GDB) lets us inspect how a C executable runs.

-Launch Racket with `gdb racket`, set our breakpoint with `break scheme_gmpn_add_n` so that we know when the function is called, then `run sum.rkt`...
+Launch Racket with `gdb racket`, set our breakpoint with `break scheme_gmpn_add_n` to know when the function is called, then `run sum.rkt`...

 ~~~
 > gdb racket